 Shopping for a Single or Double Bike Trailer

 Not all bike trailers are made equal.
 That being said, you don’t have to spend a fortune to get something good.
 Clearly, the amount of time you plan on using the trailer is important to take into consideration.
-Some can get away with a good bike trailer under $200, while those training for a triathlon may want to get something more expensive-in the $300 range.
-Recessed footwells, 20″ rather than 16″ wheels, and lighter and more durable construction can all be found in this price range.
+Some can get away with a good bike trailer under $300, while others may want to get something more expensive in the $400-600 range.
+Recessed foot wells, 20″ rather than 16″ wheels, and lighter and more durable construction can all be found in this price range.

 Some trailers are convertible to strollers for jogging, walking, or even skiing.
 So, instead of getting a separate stroller for running, it might be a better idea to spend a bit more for something that can do both.

 For those of you shopping for babies, be sure that your child can hold their head up already.
 Bike trailers are not meant for children who can’t hold up their own head.
 It’s simply not safe and can affect your child’s brain or neck development.
 Personally, I’d wait until you child is at least 12 months old to use a trailer.